-The top recommend necessities for college that freshman often forget!
+The top recommend necessities for college that freshmen often forget!

-There are many different factors that create stress for incoming freshman.
+There are many different factors that create stress for incoming freshmen.
 But, the most common worries revolve around college necessities.

 As you’re going through the preparation phase you may be having thoughts like: